hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>With thanks to an IoT that " communicates " with the CRM and Data-Driven Enterprise projects, we can guarantee and develop the centrality of the customer experience in a context in which more than 80% of consumers agree to pay a premium price in exchange for better user experience. </p>
+<p>With thanks to an IoT that " communicates " with the CRM and Data-Driven Enterprise projects, we can guarantee and develop the centrality of the customer experience in a context in which more than 80% of consumers agree to pay a premium price in exchange for better user experience.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":1220,"sizeSlug":"large"} -->